lacareer/aws-serverless/Serverless-Pattern-APIGateway/workshop-2/Readme.md

 OR

-You can also deploy the individual template in the same order: shared-resources.yaml, module-1.yaml, and module-3.yaml with named stack being api-gateway-workshop-shared, api-gateway-workshop-functions
-, and api-gateway-workshop-vpc respectively
+You can also deploy the individual template in the same order: shared-resources.yaml, module-1.yaml, and module-3.yaml with named stack being api-gateway-workshop-shared, api-gateway-workshop-functions, and api-gateway-workshop-vpc respectively